9641873/Portfolio/README.md

 ### Fire slime game (December, 9, 2025)

-This group project is a 2D platformer game built in Processing featuring a controllable slime character, animated physics, and obstacle avoidance.
-The game includes multiple screens (start, menu, settings, play, and game over), level platforms, button-based UI navigation, and randomly spawning projectiles that trigger collisions.
-My contributions focused on gameplay mechanics such as projectile behavior, collision detection, and interactive elements, while the team collaborated on level design, character movement, and overall functionality.
+This group project is a 2D platformer game created in Processing with multiple screens, platform-based movement, and dynamic obstacles.
+My contributions focused on designing and implementing the projectile system, including random spawning from screen edges, movement behavior, and on-screen management.
+I also assisted with integrating projectiles into the main game loop and contributed ideas for settings functionality.
+This project demonstrates collaborative development, object-oriented programming, and interactive game design.

 ![Running Game](https://github.com/9641873/Portfolio/blob/main/images/game.png)